Anne Arundel County Public Schools: Leadership

+Controversies

 Pop-Tart controversy

 Anne Arundel County Public Schools made headlines in March 2013 when school officials suspended 7-year-old Josh Welch for chewing a Pop-Tart pastry into a shape they thought resembled a gun and pretending to shoot his classmates.
 This was not the first time AACPS had dealt with this situation in that way, as 2 years earlier, a similarly aged student by the name of Sean House was suspended for the same reason.
 The Welch family, represented by attorney Robin Ficker, subsequently appealed to the district to have the two-day suspension removed from Josh's record, but the appeal was denied.
 The Welch family appealed the decision to the county school board, which upheld the suspension after a 2014 hearing.
 The Maryland State Board of Education also ruled to uphold the suspension.
-The suspension was again upheld in county circuit court in 2016, with an 11-page ruling that cited "the student’s past history of escalating behavioral issues" and confirmed that "a suspension was appropriately used as a corrective tool".
+The suspension was again upheld in county circuit court in 2016, with an 11-page ruling that cited "the student's past history of escalating behavioral issues" and confirmed that "a suspension was appropriately used as a corrective tool".
 Shortly after this ruling, the parents' suit was closed by mediation in the Maryland Court of Special Appeals with an "undisclosed settlement".
 Officials at the school and the county maintained that "the case was never about a pastry or a gun, but rather an ongoing behavioral problem.
 They said that the boy disrupted the classroom repeatedly and that the suspension was a last resort."

+Sex Education Curriculum

+Sex education in AACPS had made headlines significant controversy, particularly regarding the inclusion of lessons on LGBTQ+ issues, gender identity, and sexual orientation.
+In response for LGBTQ+ rights, AACPS has made efforts to include more inclusive content in its sex education curriculum.
+However, this shift has faced resistance from some parents and community groups who argue that discussions on topics such as gender identity and same-sex relationships are inappropriate for children, particularly at the elementary and middle school levels.
+These parents contend that such lessons conflict with their personal or religious beliefs about sexuality.